vijaypolsani/poc/pandapoc/Readme.md

 This project is a POC to integrate the common API's available on the Programmable Web.

-Business Case:
+Business Case: Property Listing & Neighborhood Demographics details over over SMS.

+Inputs to SMS:
+	ZIPCODE or Physical Address.
+Outputs to SMS from APP:
+	When sent ZipCode, sends back area Demographics (MMS via PDF attachment) When sent Address, sends back the property detials (MMS via PDF attachment)
+Limitations:
+	Since the Twilio Mule integration supports only SMS currently. we will send 160 chars of information only.
+Integration:
+	Twilio SMS for Sending and Receiving SMS.
+Zillow API for Property Data.
+Mule for ESB orchestration.
+CloudHub for IPAAS.

+Overview:

-User driving in a neighborhood is interested in the property details of the home on sale or listed then send an SMS containing the physical ADDRESS of the home (HouseNumber<space>address<space>zipcode) and would like to know the details of home.
+	User driving in a neighborhood gets interested one a property on sale or wish to know more details on a home.
+User then sends an SMS to our APP called (Just In Time Home Listings - JitMls) containing the [Physical Address] of the home (HouseNumber<space>Street<space>Lane<space>City<space>State) and will get the MMS with the PDF will all the property details.
-	The user then sends an SMS with (HouseNumber<space>address<space>zipcode)(ex: 825 Maria Ln 98453)to the current developed APP(JITHomeSaleListings) and get's the list of the available properties on sale.
-The user gets the functionality of the listed sale properties on the go.
-	The user if sends an SMS with only (zipcode)(ex: 98453)then the APP(JITHomeSaleListings) sends the areas DEMOGRAPHICS back.
+	User decides to know Demographics details near the home listing.
+User then sends an SMS to our APP containing the [ZIPCODE] of the city and will get the MMS with the PDF will all the Demographics details of the particular city.

 Implementation:
-Create an interface for returning the listed home properties for sale currently available for a given Zip-code sent via SMS.

-Integrate the Twilio SMS api for fetching the COMPLETE ADDRESS (or) ZIPCode via a users phone.
-Call Zillow API for the property details and then convert them into PDF and send back the results as SMS to the caller.
-Also upload the same results into the company DropBox account for future Analytics.
+Developed using the Mule ESB Studio.
+Deployed into CloudHub.
+Integrated Twilio SMS API Mule AnyConnect Adaptor along with REST
+HTTP based Zillow API.